(Sometimes I add to these. Deal with it.)

 Leon Kennedy, my Beloved (oh, and Kiryu's here, too!)

 My life is basically a mashup between Resident Evil and The Yakuza Saga.
 Except I’m the only human showing up without a gun or superhuman reflexes.
-Somehow, Leon Kennedy parries literal zombies with chainsaws while understanding people better than half the men I've met.
+Somehow, Leon Kennedy parries literal zombies with chainsaws while understanding people better than most of the men I've met.
 My OG husband Kazuma Kiryu?
 He survived entire gang wars, betrayal, and the literal collapse of the world around him- and still somehow loves, protects, and listens.

 Meanwhile, the men I encounter in real life?
 Most wouldn’t survive a single chapter of either game.
 Not emotionally.
 Not morally.
 Not physically.
 And certainly not with the subtlety women need.